manasa321/BigData/my_projects.md

 3. Usecase 3:
      Read data from kafka topic using spark as key-value pairs, extracted the values in json format and splitted into columns and stored into hdfs location.

+4. Usecase 4:
+     A table in jiomedia has less than 100 rows.
+So it has to be saved in mysql server instead of hive.
+Made a connection request to mysql server, created table there and inserted data into it from dataframe.